Software designers, not engineers An interview from alternative universe

 In one of the magazines for programmers that emerged through the portal, there is a long article about you and your work and it calls you a softwarenova.
 I'm curious what this means.

 I do not really like the term, but it is a portmanteau inspired by the term starchitect that is used to describe architects with celebrity status.
-Someone in our universe though it would be witty to combine the terms software and supernova to talk about influential software designers.
+Someone in our universe thought it would be witty to combine the terms software and supernova to talk about influential software designers.

 We certainly have more and less known software engineers, but you do not really get a celebrity status as a programmer for your programming work.
 How does that work?